“True autonomy arises when we have broken free of all the old structures, all psychological dependencies, and all fear.” — Adyashanti

 6) Does it tell you what to value, what is right and what is wrong?

 Many cultures dislike freethinkers.
 Some cultures are oppressive and restrictive.
-Some cultures still punish those who proclaim or demonstrate freethinking.
+Some cultures still punish those who proclaim or show freethinking.
 So, in some cultures, you need to keep your autonomy of thought private.
 Or at least be selective with whom you share ideas that do not align with the dominant cultural narrative.

 True Autonomy is Living Free As Possible